-- revoked, and reliance on it in good faith shall be an absolute defense in any action or proceedings brought under the provisions of this Code of Ethics. - (d) Within one hundred (100) days of valid receipt of the request, the Board shall render its opinion, or act not to consider such request, and shall file such opinion or action with the office of the Town and City Clerk. - (e) The Board of Ethics may amend or revoke any advisory opinion.
-Written notification of such amendment or revocation shall be made to the party who originally requested the advisory opinion, the Mayor, Corporation Counsel, President of the Board of Representatives, and Town and City Clerk within thirty (30) days of such amendment or revocation.

-(f) Advice of Corporation Counsel is not a substitute for an Advisory Opinion from the Board of Ethics and cannot be used as an absolute defense in the investigation of an ethics violation.
-Corporation Counsel's opinion is not binding on the Board of Ethics.

-- (2) Personal advice.
-Upon the written request from any officer or employee to obtain personal advice for that individual with respect to potential future official actions and this Code of Ethics, and a request that such advice or hearings be kept confidential, the Chairperson of the Beard may request that one (1) member hear any such request and offer advice with respect to this Code of Ethics pursuant to that specific request.
+- (b) The Board may, by a majority vote of the entire Board, decline to consider any request or may expand the scope of the opinion to include other officers, board or commission members or alternates, or employees not specifically named in the request or to exclude any officer(s), member(s), alternate(s) or employee(s) named in the request. - (c) An advisory opinion shall only be issued when all hearings concerning the request are held in open public meeting.
+Such advisory opinion shall be binding on the Board, the officer(s), board or commission member(s) or alternate(s), or employee(s) until amended or revoked, and reliance on it in good faith shall be an absolute defense in any action or proceedings brought under the provisions of this Code of Ethics. - (d) Within one hundred (100) days of valid receipt of the request, the Board shall render its opinion, or act not to consider such request, and shall file such opinion or action with the office of the Town and City Clerk. - (e) The Board of Ethics may amend or revoke any advisory opinion.
+Written notification of such amendment or revocation shall be made to the party who originally requested the advisory opinion, the Mayor, Corporation Counsel, President of the Board of Representatives, and Town and City Clerk within thirty (30) days of such amendment or revocation. - (f) Advice from other sources, including Corporation Counsel, shall not be a substitute for an Advisory Opinion from the Board of Ethics and may not be used as an absolute defense in an investigation of an ethics violation.
+Advice from other sources shall not be binding upon the Board of Ethics. - (2) Personal advice.
+Upon the written request from any officer or employee to obtain personal advice for that individual with respect to potential future official actions and this Code of Ethics, and a request that such advice or hearings be kept confidential, the Chairperson of the Board may request that one (1) member hear any such request and offer advice with respect to this Code of Ethics pursuant to that specific request.
 Said board member may offer such advice without holding open public hearings concerning the request, and, provided that the employee or officer appears to be acting in good faith and that no crime has been or will be committed, shall maintain any requested confidentiality, but only to the extent permitted by law and unless compelled by legal process.
 Such advice shall not be binding on the officer or employee, or the Board of Ethics.
 Reliance on such advice shall not be a defense in any action or proceedings brought under the provisions of this Code of Ethics, although the Board may consider such advice in any such proceedings.
-The member so appointed for the purpose of giving such advice shall recuse himself or herself from any and all future action concerning the said officer or employee, including, but not limited to, ethics complaints or requests for advisory opinions on the issue or issues involved in the specific request. - D. Ethics complaints, investigation and procedures. - (1) Filing of the complaint, notification and amendment. - (a) Any person may submit a written complaint, on a form prescribed by the Board of Ethics and signed under penalty of false statement, alleging a violation of this Code of Ethics by an officer or employee or a person who was an officer or employee within the preceding year.
-The complaint shall contain the specific act or acts which allegedly constitute the violation.
-No member or alternate member of the Board of Ethics may initiate a complaint. - (b) Upon receipt of said complaint by the Chairperson, or by the Secretary of the Board in the Chairperson's absence, the Chairperson of the Board of Ethics shall empanel an Investigating Committee by selecting, on a rotating basis, as practical, three (3) members from among the regular and alternate Board members, to be the three (3) Investigating Board members, as defined above.
-If a complaint is brought against a Board member, the member may not participate in any proceedings until that complaint is resolved.
-It shall be the Investigating Committee's responsibility to make a determination of whether or not probable cause exists to support the complaint.
-The Investigating Board members may delete, defer or reject any part of a complaint that does not conform to its requirements.
-Any such amendments shall be in writing, and a copy shall be sent by registered or certified mail or by personal service by a sheriff, constable or indifferent person to the respondent and complainant within seven (7) days of such amendment.
+The member so appointed for the purpose of giving such advice shall recuse himself or herself from any and all future action concerning the said officer or employee, including, but not limited to, ethics complaints or requests for advisory opinions on the issue or issues involved in the specific request. - D. Ethics complaints, investigation and procedures. - (1) Filing of the complaint, notification and amendment.

-No member or alternate member of the Board of Ethics may initiate a complaint.

-Comment [5]: There is nothing stopping a city employee, or an elected or appointed official from requesting personal advice but we should not have as part of the ordinance a confidential process that has the potential to interfere with the Ethcs Board's future review of behavior.

-Comment [6]: This sentence is moved from the end of D(1)(b) here since it concerns the origin of a complaint.